Skip to main content

 Apply here: https://forms.office.com/g/qpfE3FKjBU

-Tools created for the governments receiving TCTA will be shared more broadly to benefit governments throughout the country, even if you aren’t receiving TCTA directly.
+Tools created for TCTA participants will be publicly shared to benefit governments throughout the country, even if you aren’t receiving TCTA directly.
+Visit the TCTA HUD Exchange Website for more information on TCTA tools and resources.

 • Disadvantaged community: (1) Any Tribal land or any territory or possession of the United States and (2) those census tracts (a) experiencing disproportionate effects (as defined by Executive Order 12898); (b) that contain areas of persistent poverty as defined in 49 U.S.C. section 6702(a)(1); (c) that are historically disadvantaged as defined by DOT’s mapping tool for Historically Disadvantaged Communities; or (d) other federally designated community development zones.